 - Keep an extra pair of socks and if possible wear gaiters to cover your boots.

-- Plan for a number of pit-stops.
+- Plan for several pit-stops.
 And check for natural shelters beforehand if the trek is well-trodden.

 - Always check weather predictions before starting the trek.